 Helpful Tips for Managing an Oily T-Zone

-If you have oily or combination skin, chances are you’ve dealt with an oily T-zone—the area of skin across your forehead, down the bridge of your nose and to your chin—at one point or another.
-The bad news is the T-zone is a hot spot for excess shine, clogged pores, and blackheads.
-The good news is that there are ways to restore your skin’s balance.
-Read on for our favorite skin care tips to help combat an oily T-zone!
+If you have oily or combination skin, chances are you’ve dealt with an oily T-zone at one point or another.
+The bad news is the T-zone is a hot spot for excess shine, clogged pores and blackheads.
+The good news is that there are ways to combat this and restore your skin’s balance.
+Ahead, find our favorite skin-care tips to help with an oily T-zone.

-The first step to caring for your skin is finding the right face wash.
-The goal is to remove impurities, dirt, and—of course—excess shine on your T-zone without eliminating your skin’s natural oils.
-If you have an oily T-zone accompanied by dry cheeks, it’s especially important that your cleanser doesn’t dry out your cheeks even further.
+The first step in caring for your skin is finding the right face wash.
+The goal is to remove impurities, dirt and of course, excess shine on your T-zone, without eliminating your skin’s natural oils.
+If you have an oily T-zone accompanied by dry cheeks, it’s especially important that your cleanser doesn’t dry out the rest of your facial skin further.
 For a mild, mattifying cleanser that won’t strip your skin dry, we recommend the Garnier SkinActive Clean+ Shine Control Cleansing Gel.
-Stick to a cleansing schedule of twice per day, once in the morning and once at night.
-Cleansing more often than that can cause your skin to dry out.
+Stick to a cleansing schedule of twice per day, once in the morning and once at night, as cleansing any more than that can cause your skin to dry out.

-Yes an oily T-zone indicates excess sebum production, but that’s no reason to skip moisturizer.
-All skin needs daily hydration, and oily skin types are no exception.
-That said, finding the best moisturizer that can hydrate dry areas and mattify oily areas is tricky.
+An oily T-zone indicates excess sebum production, but that’s no reason to skip moisturizer.
+No matter your skin type, it needs daily hydration.
+That said, finding a moisturizer that can hydrate dry areas and mattify oily areas is tricky.
 We recommend a lightweight, oil-free moisturizer like La Roche-Posay Effaclar Mat.
-Apply the formula sparingly on your T-zone, but by no means skip it entirely.
+Apply the formula sparingly on your T-zone for long-lasting hydration without leaving your skin oily.

 If you have oily skin, you know the struggle of that midday shine on your T-zone threatening to ruin your makeup.
-To sop up excess oil and reduce shine in a pinch (without ruining your carefully-crafted contour), reach for blotting papers.
+To sop up excess oil and reduce shine in a pinch — without ruining your carefully-crafted beat — reach for blotting papers.
 Pop a pack in your handbag and you’re all set for on-the-go touch-ups throughout the day as needed.
-Need a rec?
-Check out our favorite blotting papers from NYX Professional Makeup, here.
-If you don’t have blotting papers handy, you can dab a clean tissue onto your T-zone (beware: that may mess with your makeup) or opt for an oil-absorbing pressed powder.
+Our favorite blotting papers are from NYX Professional Makeup.

-Clay masks are a fan-favorite for those with oily skin as they can help mattify the skin and address clogged pores.
-If you have combination skin with dry cheeks, try the multi-masking trend and apply a hydrating face mask onto your cheeks while your T-zone gets some clay action.
-That way you can make the most of your masking session by targeting the different areas of your skin based on specific needs.
+Clay masks are a fan-favorite for those with oily complexions as they can help mattify the skin and address clogged pores.
+If you have combination skin with dry cheeks, try the multi-masking approach and apply a hydrating face mask onto your cheeks and a pore-cleansing one to your T-zone.
+This allows you to make the most of your masking session by targeting the different areas of your skin based on your specific needs.

-Just like finding the right cleanser and moisturizer, using the proper cosmetics is important.
+Just like finding the right cleanser and moisturizer is key, using the proper cosmetics is also important.
 When you’re ready to apply your makeup, start with a primer that can help reduce excess shine.
-(We like Urban Decay De-Slick Complexion Primer.)
+We like Urban Decay De-Slick Complexion Primer.
 For foundation, mattifying formulas are a great option for oily skin types.
-If your skin is still looking a little too shiny for your liking, dab a setting or pressed powder onto your T-zone to diminish any lingering shine.
-Pro tip: Keep it in your handbag, along with those blotting papers, for touch-ups throughout the day.
+If your skin is still looking a little too shiny for your liking, dab a setting or pressed powder onto your T-zone to diminish any lingering sheen.
+Pro tip: Keep powder in your bag, along with blotting papers, for touch-ups throughout the day.